 On this news, shares of ITT fell $3.10, or more than 10.19%, on intraday trading to a price of $29.10 on February 27, 2014.

-On May 22, 2014, the Company reported preliminary 2014 first quarter results and provided an update on the status of its financial statement in which it announced that the Company is withdrawing its previously-disclosed internal goals for the twelve months ending December 31, 2014, and investors should not rely on those internal goals.
-Moreover, the company has yet to file its FY13 financial statement or March 31, 2013, 2014 quarterly statement as it waits for accounting guidance from the Securities and Exchange Commission (SEC).
+On May 22, 2014, the Company reported preliminary 2014 first quarter results and provided an update on the status of its financial statements in which it announced that the Company is withdrawing its previously-disclosed internal goals for the twelve months ending December 31, 2014, and investors should not rely on those internal goals.

 On this news, shares of ITT fell $2.41, or more than 9.34%, on intraday trading to a price of $23.39 on May 22, 2014.